Excerpt of HEXES & HIJINKS

 “Oh, sweetheart.”
 She gave me another hug before stepping back.
 “You okay?”

-I hung my head.
+My head drooped.
 “Fair to partly cloudy.
 But seriously, I’m fine.
 Really,” I said and meant it.
-My ex and I had only dated for six weeks so it wasn’t serious, and it was the betrayal that hurt more.
-“What I’m unhappy about is the way the two of them handled it.
-Although, it was considerate to pack up my car for me.”
+My ex and I had only dated for three months so it wasn’t serious, and it was the betrayal that hurt more.

 “I’m sorry things didn’t work out,” she said.
-“But it’s time to take responsibility for your life choices.”
+“But you should take responsibility for your life choices.”

 My inability to keep a job was not a trait I was entirely proud of.
-I might not have been happy, but I was attempting to carve out my own niche in the world.
-And those other jobs hadn’t been challenging enough.
-I was still searching for my true calling whatever that might be.
+I might not be happy, but I was attempting to carve out my own niche in the world, and I was still searching for my true calling—whatever that might be.

 Grandma Elsie sat on the bench and patted the spot beside her.
-I plopped down and a flash of my boss’s chubby hand on my breast made my stomach heave.
-Every time I thought about it, I wanted to shower.
+I plopped down and sighed.

-While I wasn’t heartbroken over my recent breakup, I’d sworn not to date for at least six months.
+While I wasn’t heartbroken over my recent breakup, I’d sworn not to date for at least a year.
 Or maybe never, ever again, you get the point.

 I rolled my eyes.
 “No fixing me up while I’m here, okay?”